Global Children's Designathon

 Worldwide there are 2 billion children of school going age.
 How can we prepare them to prosper in a rapidly changing, increasingly technological and complex world?
 How can they learn to design a better world for themselves and the planet?

-Teachers can do this in their classrooms and groups can join us for the Global Children's Designathon, every year in November.
+Teachers can use this method in their classrooms and clubs or can join us for the Global Children's Designathon, every year in November.